What is seborrheic dermatitis?

 Seborrheic dermatitis is most common during:

 Middle age.
-When seborrheic dermatitis occurs at this age, the condition is usually more intermittent and called dandruff.
+When seborrheic dermatitis happens at this age, the condition is usually more intermittent

 What are the symptoms of seborrheic dermatitis?

 The following are some of the other symptoms associated with seborrheic dermatitis.